 Small bouts of movement and regular exercise can enhance your mood and even ease depression.
 Getting active can boost your confidence.
 It can offer a temporary, healthy distraction from your blues.

-Working out can also help boost your social engagement, which is known to ease stress and boost mental well-being.
+Working out with friends or family can be a form of social engagement, which is known to ease stress and boost mental well-being.
 Learn more about the many ways exercise can support your mental health.

 Routine exercise actually changes your brain.
-Sustained, low- to moderate-intensity workouts trigger the release of a protein that boosts the birth of new brain cells.
-It also enhances the connections between them.
+Sustained, low- to moderate-intensity workouts trigger the release of proteins that boost the growth of nerve cells, which strengthens the connections between different parts of the brain.
 One part of the brain where this happens is in the hippocampus, a structure that plays a key role in mood.

 Higher-intensity exercise can also help with mood.
 It does this by boosting levels of feel-good endorphins in the brain.
 This leads to a happy state known as “runner’s high.”